• Skip to main content

 Deyrulzafaran courtyard

 Deyrulzafaran monastery is seldom mentioned in mainstream tourism for Turkey but it is a must see while in the Mardin region.
 Built in 493AD for Syriac Orthodox (Assyrian) Christians, it is also called Mor Hananyo or Saffron monastery and was the patriarch seat for the church until 1932.
-I was eager to visit it, so after looking at a map, discovered the monastery was on the outskirts of Mardin in a region called Tur Abdin.
-All the bus drivers … [Read more...]
+I was eager to visit it, so after looking at a map, discovered the monastery was on the … [Read more...] about Deyrulzafaran Monastery in Mardin : A Travel Challenge

-Dolmabahce Palace : Last Historic Days of the Ottoman Empire
+Dolmabahce Palace in Istanbul : Last Days of the Ottoman Empire

 Gardens of Dolmabahce palace

-Out of all the sites to see in Istanbul, the most intriguing has to be the grand and impressive Dolmabahce Palace.
-Home to the last six sultans of the abolished Ottoman Empire; it portrays everything that was right and wrong about their rule and reign for over 600 years.
-While it is easy to be in awe at the architecture and historical tales of their conquered lands, I simply had to wonder if any ruler, person or family deserved to live in such … [Read more...]
+Dolmabahce Palace in Istanbul, sitting on the Bosphorus European side, is an intriguing and impressive landmark.
+Home to the last six sultans of the abolished Ottoman Empire, in the late 19th and early 20th century, the palace museum portrays everything right and wrong about their rule and reign for over 600 years.
+While it is easy to admire the architecture and historical … [Read more...] about Dolmabahce Palace in Istanbul : Last Days of the Ottoman Empire

 The Gaziantep Mevlevi Museum